 Before we can talk, Yusuf has to pick his khat for the day.
-Most of what he grows on his farm now is khat, which is a legal stimulant in Ethiopia but has been banned in many other parts of the world.
+Most of what he grows on his farm now is khat, which is a legal stimulant in Ethiopia but has been banned in many other parts of the world, including the UK.
 "It will help you think more and help open your mind.
 It can make some people talk more or it can make some people calm.
 I want you to focus and it’ll help you with the interview.
 So when it takes effect, you can ask more and you can focus more.
 You chew it and swallow the juice.
 Then you wash it down with water."

 Once Yusuf had picked his daily dose, we head back to the mango tree and sat in silence for a little while, but it wasn't an awkward kind of silence; we were passing water around, sharing the khat, getting comfortable and I was thinking.

 Even though he had grown up there, I was still surprised by how easily Solomon navigated the tangle of tiny allies.
 It’s a fascinating place.
 With 110 mosques and even more shrines, it’s considered the fourth most important Islamic city in the world, with the city walls dating back to the 16th Century - there’s so much I could share about it, but perhaps I’ll save that for a different post.

 What’s more curious about the walls, is that there are five small openings, spread around the circumference.
-People can fit through if you bend over but it seemed strange to have them because then surely anyone could sneak into and out of the city.
+People can fit through if you bend over so it seemed strange to have them because then surely anyone could sneak into and out of the city?
 For a city built to protect itself from the Christian empire, it seemed like a huge design flaw.
 I asked Solomon and he informed me that they were hyena gates.
 He doesn’t know how long they have been there for, but records suggest that Spotted Hyenas have been present in Harar for over 500 years.
 But why?
 Known for being slinky scavengers that are like shadows in the night, they do not hold a very positive place in peoples’ imaginations.